SampathTharanga/POS-System-V-1.2/README.md

-STEP 01
-	- If not exist ".Net Framework 4.6.1, SQL Server Express 2016 and Crystal Report Viewer 13.0.22" then install those softwares before installing POS System V1.2.0

-STEP 02
-	- Open "Sql Server Configuration Manager" and stop "SQL Server (SQLEXPRESS)" if running.

-STEP 03
-	- Go to "C:\Program Files\Microsoft SQL Server\MSSQL13.SQLEXPRESS\MSSQL\DATA" location and paste there database ("pos_system.mdf" and "pos_system_log.ldf").

-STEP 04
-	- Double click "POS System Setup" and Enter the one of the "serial number" in the list.

-STEP 05
-	- And following the instruction and go head.
-Then show the "Configure SQL Connection" window.

-STEP 06
-	- Server : .\SQLEXPRESS
-	- Unchecked the "Trusted Connection" check box.
-	- Username : genesip
-	- Password : genesip
-	- Database : click the "..." button and select "pos_system" database.
-	- Click "Install" and go head.

-STEP 07
-	- After finished the installment open the POS system using the desktop shortcut.

-STEP 08
-	- Enter default login details Username and password are same "Admin" word.

-STEP 09
-	- Now you can login system and working there.

-STEP 10
-	- IMPORTANT, go to "USERS" window and double click "Admin" data row.
-Then open new window and please select the "Security Question" and enter the its "Security Answer" and click update button.

-STEP 11
-	- Also change "Company details".

-STEP 12
-	- Enjoy!!!
+# POS System Installation Guide

+This guide will help you set up the POS System V1.2.0 on your machine.
+Please follow the steps below carefully to ensure a smooth installation process.

+## Prerequisites

+Before installing the POS System V1.2.0, make sure you have the following software installed on your machine:

+- .Net Framework 4.6.1
+- SQL Server Express 2016
+- Crystal Report Viewer 13.0.22

+If any of the above software is missing, please install them before proceeding with the installation.

+## Installation Steps

+### Step 01

+If the required software (.Net Framework 4.6.1, SQL Server Express 2016, and Crystal Report Viewer 13.0.22) is not installed, please install them before proceeding with the installation of the POS System V1.2.0.

+### Step 02

+Open "SQL Server Configuration Manager" and stop "SQL Server (SQLEXPRESS)" if it's running.

+### Step 03

+Navigate to the following location: `C:\Program Files\Microsoft SQL Server\MSSQL13.SQLEXPRESS\MSSQL\DATA` and paste the database files (`pos_system.mdf` and `pos_system_log.ldf`) there.

+### Step 04

+Double-click on "POS System Setup" and enter one of the serial numbers from the provided list.

+### Step 05

+Follow the instructions provided and proceed with the installation.
+Once prompted, show the "Configure SQL Connection" window.

+### Step 06

+- Server: .\SQLEXPRESS
+- Uncheck the "Trusted Connection" checkbox.
+- Username: genesip
+- Password: genesip
+- Database: Click the "..." button and select the "pos_system" database.
+- Click "Install" and proceed with the installation.

+### Step 07

+After completing the installation, open the POS system using the desktop shortcut.

+### Step 08

+Use the default login details to access the system:
+- Username: Admin
+- Password: Admin

+### Step 09

+Now you can log in to the system and start working.

+### Step 10

+It's important to set up security questions for the admin account.
+Go to the "USERS" window, double-click the "Admin" data row, select a security question, provide an answer, and click the update button.

+### Step 11

+Don't forget to update the "Company details" as per your requirements.

+### Step 12

+Enjoy using the POS System V1.2.0!

+---

+Follow these steps carefully to ensure a successful installation of the POS System V1.2.0.
+If you encounter any issues during the installation process, feel free to reach out for assistance.